 Bus Accident Statistics

 In general, the National Highway Traffic Safety Administration shows evidence of several hundred bus crash fatalities each year, with injuries in the thousands.
-Then there are specific categories of bus accidents, for example, this NHTSA safety fact sheet shows school bus crashes generating about 135 fatalities per year.
+There are specific categories of bus accidents.
+For example, NHTSA data shows that there were 117 school bus-related crash deaths in the United States in 2018.

 Safety data also shows how certain kinds of situations are most common in bus accident injuries.
 The above fact sheet also shows that about half of school bus crash injuries involve cases where buses were in a head-on collision.
 In terms of what buses are doing at the time of the crash, traveling straight ahead is the top category, followed by left terms, an especially dangerous type of traffic activity that requires special care on the part of the driver.